ninagroop/ninagroop/content/home/index.md

 ## An Important Section for Nina to Provide

 An interesting section that inspires people to become a client beyond general motivational words of intrigue, but actual nuts and bolts about who she is with a link to "About" to learn more

+## Featured Blog Posts (selected with a checkbox, doesn't show all)